kelnos/slox/README.md

   before parsing.
 It even supports nested multiline comments.
 * I've implemented error productions for attempts to use binary operators where a unary operator is expected.
+* Typical of Scala programs, I eschew using `null` as the internal representation of Lox's `nil`, and instead repesent it as a distict type of literal.
+* Since Scala has `case classes` and class-based pattern matching, I don't use any codegen for the expression/statement types, or use the visitor pattern.

 ## Thanks